NandhiniCR/NandhiniCR/README.md

 # 👋 Hi there, I'm Nandhini Chandrakala Raghukumar

-🌟Welcome to my GitHub profile!
-I am a graduate student at the University of Central Missouri, passionate about leveraging technology to solve real-world problems.
-Aspiring Data Analyst | AWS Cloud Enthusiast | Skilled in SQL, Python, and Power BI.
-Excited to grow, learn, and contribute to innovative projects in the world of data and cloud technology.
+🌟I am a graduate student at the University of Central Missouri focusing on cloud-based data engineering and entry-level machine learning workflows.
+My work centers around building clean, scalable data pipelines, experimenting with cloud services, and developing Python-based tools for analytics and automation.
+I have hands-on experience with AWS (SageMaker, Glue, Lambda, Redshift) and basic exposure to GCP (BigQuery), along with practical skills in Python, SQL, PySpark, FastAPI, Power BI, and foundational MLOps practices.
 ---

 ## 🚀 About Me